turbot/steampipe-plugin-config/docs/tables/yml_file.md

 city: East Centerville
 state: KS
 ship-to: *id001
-specialDelivery: >
-  Follow the Yellow Brick
-  Road to the Emerald City.
-  Pay no attention to the
-  man behind the curtain.
 ```

 You can query the customer details and the number of items ordered: